Alioli ROV Boards

 The power I will need for Alioli ROV is:

-The maximum voltage I need is 12V (motors) so I am using a Voltage Stabilizer from 12V to 5V (HW-638) and a Voltage Converter from 5V to 3.3V.
-Motors will get their power straight from the battery since all the rest of the system will get their power from the Voltage Stabilizer.
+I need 12V (motors), so I use a Voltage Stabilizer from 12V to 5V (HW-638) and a Voltage Converter from 5V to 3.3V.
+Engines will get their power straight from the battery since the rest of the system will get their power from the Voltage Stabilizer.
 In this way, I am protecting the circuit from the noise of the motors when they start and stop.
 After the voltage stabilizer, it will be a Reducer Regulator Module from 5V to 3.3V to provide 3.3V to any circuit that needs it.

-I decide to build 2 boards: the first one is to reuse the Arduino Power Supply Module from the kit I bought so it provides me with several pins at the same voltage level and I am also able to use the switch to power on and off during tests, the second board is the one I will use when all the testing phase finish.
+I decided to build 2 boards: the first is to reuse the Arduino Power Supply Module from the kit I bought.
+Hence, it provides me with several pins at the same voltage level, and I can also use the switch to power on and off during tests.
+The second board is the one I will use when the testing phase finish.

-Many of my modules work with I2C and because of that, I decided to make a board just for all of those, in addition, I thought it was a good idea to attach also the RS485 communication board for making compacter the final result.
-To build this board I used wires (30AWG 0.05mm²) with a silicone cover which made it easier to solder and manage.
-Some of the sensors do work at 3.3V so I have used a level converter to communicate 3.3V sensors with the rest of the bus at 5.5V (you can learn more about level shifter here “How a Bidirectional Logic Level Converter works?
+Many of my modules work with I2C, and because of that, I decided to make a board just for all of those.
+In addition, I thought it was a good idea to attach the RS485 communication board to compacter the final result.
+To build this board, I used wires (30AWG 0.05mm²) with a silicone cover, making it easier to sell and manage.
+Some of the sensors work at 3.3V, so I have used a level converter to communicate 3.3V sensors with the rest of the bus at 5.5V (you can learn more about level shifter here “How a Bidirectional Logic Level Converter works?
 Logic Level Shifter“).
-WARNING: watch out, SDA & SCL are in different colors to show different bus voltages:
+WARNING: watch out, SDA & SCL are in different colours to show different bus voltages:

-During these days I will get Prototype Boards for Arduino Mega 2560 R3 so I can prepare buses and tests everything with the existing software.
-In the next post, I will publish the rest of the hardware that I have been working on and I will interconnect everything, the “Learn how to Build an Engine Controller for your Alioli Submarine UAV Drone“.
+During these days, I will get Prototype Boards for Arduino Mega 2560 R3 to prepare buses and test everything with the existing software.
+In the next post, I will publish the rest of the hardware I have been working on, and I will interconnect everything, the “Learn how to Build an Engine Controller for your Alioli Submarine UAV Drone“.